mui/material-ui/docs/src/pages/customization/components/components.md

 You don't have to worry about CSS specificity as the inline-style takes precedence over the regular CSS.

-{{"demo": "pages/customization/overrides/InlineStyle.js"}}
+{{"demo": "pages/customization/components/InlineStyle.js"}}

 [When should I use inline-style vs classes?](/getting-started/faq/#when-should-i-use-inline-style-vs-classes)

 ## 2. Dynamic variation for a one-time situation

-You have learned how to override the style of the Material-UI components in the previous sections.
+You have learned how to override the style of a Material-UI component in the previous section.
 Now, let's see how we can make these overrides dynamic.
-We demonstrate 5 alternatives, each has it's pros and cons.
+Here are five alternatives; each has it's pros and cons.

 ### Dynamic CSS

-{{"demo": "pages/customization/overrides/DynamicCSS.js"}}
+{{"demo": "pages/customization/components/DynamicCSS.js"}}

 ### Class name branch

-{{"demo": "pages/customization/overrides/DynamicClassName.js"}}
+{{"demo": "pages/customization/components/DynamicClassName.js"}}

 ### CSS variables

-{{"demo": "pages/customization/overrides/DynamicCSSVariables.js"}}
+{{"demo": "pages/customization/components/DynamicCSSVariables.js"}}

-### Inline-style
+### Inline-styles

-{{"demo": "pages/customization/overrides/DynamicInlineStyle.js"}}
+{{"demo": "pages/customization/components/DynamicInlineStyle.js"}}

 ### Theme nesting

-{{"demo": "pages/customization/overrides/DynamicThemeNesting.js"}}
+{{"demo": "pages/customization/components/DynamicThemeNesting.js"}}

 ## 3. Specific variation of a component